 Mer de Glace (also called the Sea of Ice) is located in Chamonix resort town near the France-Italy border.
 The best way to reach this glacier is by taking the Montenvers train from downtown Chamonix up the mountain to the base of the glacier.

 TRAVEL TIP: For traveling around Europe, we recommend getting a rental car because of how spread out everything is.
-While public transportation is reliable, you will be more limited in time and how much you can see, especially if you’re looking at going to some of the best hikes and mountain destinations which tend to be far apart from each other.
+While public transportation is reliable, you will be more limited in time and how much you can see.
 Browse the best rental car deals here!

 To visit this attraction we purchased the Mont Blanc MultiPass which includes tickets for the train.
 I recommend getting this pass if you plan to do various activities in this area including visiting Aiguille du Midi and hiking to Lac Blanc.